gregbreese/vicedtools/README.md

 - automating the exporting of data from Compass, ACER's OARS site, the VCAA data service (NAPLAN) and VASS (VCE results).
 - tools for working with ACER's OARS site, such as working with PAT data
 - extracting NAPLAN data from the SSSR data.js file
-- uploading data to Google Cloud storage and BigQuery for use with Data Studio
+- uploading data to Google Cloud storage and BigQuery for use with Looker Studio

 The core export functions are provided by the CompassSession, OARSSession, VASSSession and DataServiceSession classes.

-See workflows/sample_config.py for a sample config file.

-All previous WebDriver-based exporting modules have now had requests.Session based versions implemented!

 ## Getting started